cisagov/ScubaGoggles/baselines/Groups for Business Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GROUPS.5.1v0.1
 The default permission to view conversations SHOULD be set to All Group Members.

-- Rationale
-  - Conversation viewing by default should be restricted as a security best practice but can  be expanded by exception for certain groups on a need-to-know basis.
+- _Rationale:_ Conversation viewing by default should be restricted as a security best practice but can  be expanded by exception for certain groups on a need-to-know basis.
-- Last Modified: July 10, 2023
+- Last Modified:_ July 10, 2023
 - Note: This setting can be changed by group owners and group managers.

 - MITRE ATT&CK TTP Mapping